Towards a theory of dissipative Dark Matter I: the Born limit: Dissipative SIDM models

 \subsection{Validity of the Born regime}

 Throughout this work, we adopt a Born-level perturbative framework to describe the different dissipative processes.
-We are working in leading order in both, the DM self-interaction as well as in the emission of a single quantum.
+We are working in leading order in both the DM self-interaction as well as in the emission of a single quantum.
 In this section, we specify the domain of applicability of our results.

 We may write the dissipative $2\to 3$ differential cross section schematically as the product of the elastic scattering cross section and the probability of emission, $d\sigma_{2\to 3} \simeq \sigma_{2\to 2} dP_{1}$, a form that, for gauge emisson, finds itself well rooted in the soft-photon theorem (see Sec.~\ref{soft}).
-When $ P_{1} \ll 1$, Bremsstrahlung can be seen as a perturbative correction to the $2\to 2$ DM elastic scattering process and the validity of the Born regime is determined by its validity in calculating elastic DM self-scattering. \footnote{Exceptions are radiative bound state formation and, in the context of scalar $\phi^3$ theory, a strong infrared sensitivity leading to $ P_{\rm em} = \mathcal{O}(1) $ already in the parameter region of interest; see App.~\ref{VinternalB}.} In the NR framework associated with small-scale structure (see Sec.~\ref{constraints}), the scalar and gauge mediating force between two DM candidates can be expressed as a Yukawa potential,
+When $ P_{1} \ll 1$, bremsstrahlung emission can be seen as a perturbative correction to the $2\to 2$ DM elastic scattering process, and the validity of the Born regime is determined by its validity in calculating elastic DM self-scattering. \footnote{Exceptions are radiative bound state formation and, in the context of scalar $\phi^3$ theory, a strong infrared sensitivity leading to $ P_{\rm em} = \mathcal{O}(1) $ already in the parameter region of interest; see App.~\ref{VinternalB}.} In the NR framework associated with small-scale structure (see Sec.~\ref{constraints}), the scalar and gauge mediating force between two DM candidates can be expressed as a Yukawa potential,

-where $a_{j}$ denotes the coupling of the mediator to DM candidates, i.e., $g_{j},y_{j}$ or $A_{j}/m_{j}$, with $\operatorname{sgn}{(a_1 a_2)}=-1\ (+1) $ being an attractive (repulsive) interaction.
+where $a_{j}$ denotes the coupling of the mediator to DM candidates, i.e., $g_{j},y_{j}$ or $A_{j}/m_{j}$, with $\zeta=-1\ (+1)$ for a scalar (vector) mediator and $\zeta\operatorname{sgn}{(a_1 a_2)}=-1\ (+1)$ being an attractive (repulsive) interaction.
 The Born regime is controlled by a small parameter whose form depends on whether the mediating force is short- or long-ranged.

 \paragraph{Heavy mediator (short-range; Yukawa)} For a heavy mediating particle $m_{\phi^{\prime},V^{\prime}} \gg \mu v_{i}$, the relevant small parameter can be obtained by comparing first and second Born scattering amplitudes, and reads